inferadb/control/docs/overview.md

 ### JWT Client Assertion Flow

-#### Step 1: Management API generates client assertion JWT
+#### Step 1: Control generates client assertion JWT

-When the Management API needs to call the Server API, it generates a short-lived JWT (client assertion) signed with its System API Key:
+When Control needs to call the Engine API, it generates a short-lived JWT (client assertion) signed with its System API Key:

 ```rust
 use jsonwebtoken::{encode, Algorithm, Header, EncodingKey};